-Some people with bipolar disorder use alcohol or illegal drugs to try to take away their pain and distress.
+Some people with bipolar disorder use alcohol or illegal drugs to try and take away their pain and distress.
 Both have well-known harmful physical and social effects, and they're not a substitute for effective treatment and good healthcare.

-Avoiding alcohol and drugs is an important part of recovery from episodes of manic, hypomanic or depressive symptoms, and can contribute to periods of stability.
+Avoiding alcohol and illegal drugs is an important part of recovery from episodes of manic, hypomanic or depressive symptoms, and can help you gain stability.

-Read more information about alcohol misuse and drug misuse.
+Read more about alcohol misuse and drug misuse.

 Money and benefits

-A range of benefits may be available to people with bipolar disorder who cannot work as a result of their mental illness.
+A range of benefits are available to people with bipolar disorder who cannot work as a result of their mental illness.
 These may include: